 Up in the Berkshires, it’s been snowing forever and ZuZu hasn’t been able to go on adventures.

 But suddenly there’s the promise of some excitement.
-The farmer is bringing new animals to the barn and ZuZu can hardly wait to make friends with these gentle creatures that hum and have fleas.
+The farmer is bringing new animals to the barn and ZuZu can hardly wait to make friends with these gentle creatures that hum and, according to ZuZu, "have fleas".
 The pacas are coming!